 Of all the sectors undergoing a massive transformation due to the virus, Foodservice business takes center stage.
 Restaurants have suffered huge losses due to lockdowns and self-quarantining across the globe.
-The real challenge they face today is how to bring their customers back to the tables once again.
+The real challenge they face today is how to bring their customers back to the tables once again following all safety measures.

 Need for new safety measures

 Safety planning for employees and customers is an integral part of the framework of a restaurant business.
 Even in the pre-COVID era, restaurant owners had a long checklist of safety and hygiene standards to comply with to not run into trouble with the government and concerned food/ public safety authorities.
 The current pandemic has only triggered the safety concerns further and mandated the need for a standardized protocol for safety that owners need to maintain, access, and execute centrally.

 Restaurant managers should prepare a checklist, keeping in mind the following pointers:

 - Train the staff for handling equipment, electronic appliances, special machinery, handling various solvents, the risk from steam or vapors, etc.

 - Practice fire safety norms and conduct mock drills with staff to equip them with what to do in case of fire hazards.